 Pupillage Standard

 We expect applicants to have an upper-second class degree.
 It will not be a disadvantage if that is not in law.
-We wish to recruit outstanding candidates regardless of race, colour, creed, religion, or gender.
+We wish to recruit outstanding candidates regardless of race, colour, creed, religion, gender or gender identity.

 Our Approach